 Boards must be aware of the following:

-If care was terminated for excessive unexplained absences or nonpayment of , the parent may still request an appeal but no child care will be offered during the appeal process.
+If care was terminated for excessive unexplained absences or nonpayment of PSoC, the parent may still request an appeal but no child care will be offered during the appeal process.

-If a parent requests a hearing and has a child currently enrolled in child care, the Board must ensure that continue during the appeal process until a decision is reached, unless child care was terminated due to excessive unexplained absences or nonpayment of .
+If a parent requests a hearing and has a child currently enrolled in child care, the Board must ensure that CCS continue during the appeal process until a decision is reached, unless child care was terminated due to excessive unexplained absences or nonpayment of PSoC.

 The cost of providing services during the appeal process is subject to recovery from the parent by the Board, if the appeal decision is rendered against the parent.